TH3-S4LM0N/trout-dev/README.md

 - <a href="https://github.com/spotDL/spotify-downloader">spotdl</a> <br>

 ## TODO
+Consider just using unix sockets or something simpler than dbus
 - Backend
     - load
         - figure out how to make rust realize that `cfg_path` will never be an `Option<PathBuf>`